 Choosing the right retirement age is as difficult as it is important.
+A premature retirement can also cost you a chunk of your annual Social Security income.
 Retiring too early could leave you short on savings years into your retirement.
-A premature retirement can also cost you a chunk of your annual Social Security income.
+Regardless of when you retire, you’ll want to stick to a retirement budget to ensure your spending stays in line with your savings.

 Read the 2016 version of our annual study on the average retirement age in every state.

-On the other hand, if you wait too long to retire, you may miss out on some of the experiences you have planned for your golden years.
+If you wait too long to retire though, you may miss out on some of the experiences you have planned for your golden years.
 Sticking with your job once you’re ready to retire can be stressful and exhausting.

 So when is the right time to retire?
 While the answer to that question will vary from one person to the next, it helps to know what others around you are doing.
 The “Full Retirement Age” in order to claim 100% of your Social Security benefits is between 65-67 (depending on when you were born).
 Likewise, Medicare eligibility begins at age 65.
 Historically, however, most Americans have left the workforce some time before age 65.

 Indeed, SmartAsset’s analysis of U.S. Census Bureau data found that the national average retirement age is 63 years old.
 At the state level, it ranges from 62 to 65.
 (Read more about our methodology below.)